skip to content

 Upon returning to the UK I worked briefly as a sub-editor at Nature, then joined the faculty at Keele University where I was a Lecturer and subsequently a Senior Lecturer until spring of 2018.
 At Keele I established a research group within the Centre for Applied Entomology and Parasitology (CAEP), gained my Postgraduate Certificate in Teaching & Learning in Higher Education and became a Fellow of the Higher Education Academy.
 I taught undergraduate and graduate courses in parasitology and other areas and was awarded a 'superb supervisor' teaching award by the SU.
 I sat on the Council of the British Society for Parasitology from 2012 to 2018, serving as the Hon.
 Communications Secretary 2015-2018.

-In 2018 I moved to Cambridge as an Associate Professor, where my research group is currently funded by a Discovery Award from the Wellcome Trust.
-At Cambridge I organise the Part II (third year) course in host-pathogen interactions, I teach both undergraduates and graduate (MPhil and PhD) students, and I am currently the Postgraduate Education Director for my department.
+In 2018 I moved to Cambridge as an Associate Professor, and in 2024 I became Professor of Parasitology.
+At Cambridge I organise the Part II (third year) course in host-pathogen interactions; I teach both undergraduates and graduate (MPhil and PhD) students, and I am currently the Postgraduate Education Director for the Pathology department.
+My research group has been funded by the ERC, MRC, BBSRC and Rosetrees Trust, amongst others, and we are currently funded by a Discovery Award from the Wellcome Trust.

 Merrick Lab photo 1